 The connection with the school, which educates for values, social entrepreneurship and wisdom, seems natural and contributes to its uniqueness.

 The Nofim School, in Kanot - Be'er Tuvia, headed by Gila Ish, had started to teach entrepreneurial classes.

-The students of Amirim groups take part in a weekly entrepreneurship lessons, in which they are exposed to the entire process undergone by the adult entrepreneur.
+The students of Amirim groups took part in a weekly entrepreneurship lessons, in which they were exposed to the entire process undergone by the adult entrepreneur.

 "Naftali" School in Yavne'el

 The Naftali school in Yavne'el, headed by Keren Arish, promotes an entrepreneurial way of thinking amongst its students.